Atherosclerosis & Coronary Artery Disease (CAD)

 Living WIth/Prevention

-Atherosclerosis is a condition where plaque builds up inside the walls of arteries over time.
-Plaque is made up of fats, cholesterol, and other substances, and it can cause arteries to narrow and stiffen, making it harder for blood to flow.
+Atherosclerosis is a condition where plaque builds up inside your arteries.
+Plaque is made of cholesterol, fats, and other substances found in the blood.
+As plaque collects, arteries become narrower and stiffer.
+That can reduce blood flow.

 Symptoms